Will Opening an IRA Help You Save Money on Taxes?

 Roth IRAs: Tax Savings in the Future

 A Roth IRA is something like a traditional IRA in reverse.
-Investors can contribute up to $6,000 into an investment account as of 2021, or $7,000 if they're over 50, but contributions are taxed upfront, unlike with a traditional IRA.
-The key feature of a Roth IRA is that investment gains can be withdrawn at retirement age completely tax-free.
+Investors can contribute up to $6,000 into an investment account as of 2021, or $7,000 if they're over 50, but contributions consist of after-tax dollars, unlike with a traditional IRA.
+The key feature of a Roth IRA is that investment gains can be withdrawn in retirement completely tax-free.

 There are also income limits to investing in a Roth IRA, however.
 Single filers earning more than $140,000 and joint filers of married returns earning $208,000 or more aren't permitted to contribute to a Roth IRA in 2021.
 This drops to just $10,000 if you're married and file a separate return.